minio/docs/source/replication/replication-overview.rst

        if the object meets one of the configured replication rules on the bucket.
 MinIO continuously scans for ``PENDING`` objects not yet in the replication queue and adds them to the queue as space is available.

+       For multi-site replication, objects remain
+       in the ``PENDING`` state until replicated to *all* configured remotes for that bucket or bucket prefix.

    * - ``COMPLETED``
      - The object has successfully replicated to the remote cluster.